 The state regulatory authority primarily responsible for ensuring compliance with competition rules by the companies with market power is the Antimonopoly Committee of Ukraine (the AMC).

 In particular, the AMC has exclusive powers to define the boundaries of the relevant markets, establish whether companies hold dominant (or monopolist) positions on the market, investigate potential infringements, negotiate remedies and monitor their implementation, as well as impose sanctions.

 The authority's investigation process starts with defining the relevant product and geographical aspects of the relevant market where a suspicious conduct has been detected.
 In advance of any analysis of whether a particular conduct may be abusive, the AMC will ascertain whether the undertaking engaging in such conduct is dominant on the relevant market.

 A product market is defined as goods (or services) for which demand and supply exist within certain period and on a given territory.
-So, in order to define the relevant market the authority will analyse three dimensions: product, geographical, and time.
+So, to define the relevant market the authority will analyse three dimensions: product, geographical and time.

 Essentially, the market does not pose sufficient competitive constraint if an undertaking is able to prevent, eliminate or restrict competition using its market power; in particular, to limit competitiveness of other undertakings or achieve gains to the detriment of the consumers.

 An undertaking is likely to have market power if it is able to impose its terms of goods sales or purchase; limit production or supplies to gain certain benefits in a situation where its competitors will not be able to compensate for the product deficit, or keep the prices above the competitive level.
 To determine whether an undertaking enjoys market (monopoly) power, the authority will analyse whether the undertaking in question has competitors on the market, their position, market shares, access to raw materials and distribution channels, the market entry barriers, etc.

 Pursuant to the Competition Law, an undertaking is considered to hold a dominant position if it: